On this page

 You can transfer contracts to your BV, once established, subject to agreement from the other party.

-If you're planning to trade as a 'BV io', then you'll have to list your company in the Business Register.
+If you're planning to trade as a 'BV io', then you'll have to list your company in the Commercial Register.
 Your civil-law notary then has to certify that he or she is handling your incorporation on your behalf.

 Running a BV, you're in theory not personally liable for your business's debts.
 However, banks generally ask that as a director and major shareholder you co-sign for loans as a private individual.
 In which case, you're then personally liable for repaying any loans.

 You can also be held personally liable in the following instances if:

 - You entered into overly ambitious agreements and knew (or could reasonably foresee) that the BV would be unable to fulfil its commitments.